“Can I get a section 10?”

 4. A conviction will have a disproportionately negative effect on the rest of your life

 The word “trivial” isn’t defined but would likely apply to those crimes which involve little or no risk to the community, e.g. minor public order defences.
 A Section 10 is unlikely to apply for serious crimes, and some statutory provisions make it unavailable for some very serious driving offences.
-Although not specifically excluded by the law, serial offenders rarely get a second go at a section 10 (as this goes to character).
+Although not specifically excluded by the law, serial offenders rarely get a second go with a section 10 (as this goes to character).

 Section 10s are discretionary and very subjective; it can come down to the magistrate and the demeanour of the defendant on the day.
+The court can either order a dismissal or a conditional release order.
+Conditional release orders have replaced good behaviour bonds.
+While considered a guilty finding, no criminal conviction is recorded under either order.

 If you are thinking about asking the court for a section 10 be prepared to offer up characters references and explain why a conviction is not appropriate in your circumstances (maybe you’re hoping to go on foreign exchange during your degree or a clean criminal record is a professional requirement for your future career).